spinnaker/spinnaker.github.io/community/contributing/docs/reviewing-prs.md

 Anyone can review a documentation pull request.
 Visit the [pull requests](https://github.com/spinnaker/spinnaker.github.io/pulls) section in the Spinnaker website repository to see a list of all currently open pull requests.

 Reviewing documentation pull requests is a great way to get started contributing to the Spinnaker community.
-It helps you to learn the code base, and builds rapport with other contributors.
+It helps you to learn the code base and builds rapport with other contributors.

-Before reviewing code, do the following:

-1. Read the [documentation style guide](https://www.spinnaker.io/community/contributing/docs/docs-style-guide/) so that you can leave informed feedback.

 # Before you begin

+Before reviewing documentation, do the following:

+Read the [documentation style guide](https://www.spinnaker.io/community/contributing/docs/docs-style-guide/) so that you can leave informed feedback.

 1. Review the [code of conduct](https://github.com/spinnaker/spinnaker.github.io/blob/master/community/contributing/code-of-conduct.md) and ensure that you abide by it at all times.
 2. Be polite, helpful, and considerate of others.
 3. Comment on positive aspects of a PR, as well as changes.
-4. Be empathetic, and mindful of how your changes or review may be received.
+4. Be empathetic and mindful of how your changes or review may be received.
 5. Ask clarifying questions if something in a PR is unclear.
 6. Assume positive intent.
 7. If you are an experienced contributor, consider pairing with new contributors whose work requires extensive changes.
 8. Be mindful of the needs of contributors that are neurodivergent or have a learning disability.
-Ask your fellow contributors how they work best, and what communication style they prefer.
+Ask your fellow contributors how they work best and what communication style they prefer.

 # Start the review process